leeuack/building_form_analysis_montreal/README.md

 The original model files are collected from Montreal Open Data.

 ## Model
 The model used for the paper is 3D version of [IntroVAE](https://github.com/hhb072/IntroVAE).
-The basic autoencoder is based on and adapted from [marian42's autoencoder]( "https://github.com/marian42/shapegan").
+The basic autoencoder is based on and adapted from[marian42's autoencoder]( "https://github.com/marian42/shapegan").

 ## Trained Model
 The traine model files are saved in the folder named 'chckpt'.